karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 A courier will arrive  on a set timer to deliver materials you can use for crafting potions.
 Potions require mana crystals which can be created with the "Crystallize Mana" spell.
 Clay golems will haul items to the chest on the bottom left corner of z1 for you.

-I am currently working on implementing attributes and leveling, then will look to expand the gameloop and existing systems.
+Attributes and leveling are implemented, I am next working on UI/user experience touch ups and then gameloop/systems expansion

 You can read more about the development path below.